Congressional District # 04

 The Little Scioto River (LSR) Superfund site is located in Marion Township, Marion County, Ohio.
 The Little Scioto River flows into the Scioto River, which is a major tributary of the Ohio River.
 At the LSR site, a four-mile stretch of Little Scioto River sediment is contaminated with coal tar creosote that contains hazardous polynuclear aromatic hydrocarbon (PAH) compounds and which originated from the nearby former and now vacent Baker Wood Creosoting (BWC) facility.

-From 2002 to 2006, the U.S. Environmental Protection Agency (EPA) conducted a substantial amount of excavation work in the Little Scioto River, removing 68,000 tons of PAH-contaminated sediment from a two-mile stretch of the river as well as from a polluted shoreline area.
+From 2002 to 2006, EPA conducted a substantial amount of excavation work in the Little Scioto River, removing 68,000 tons of PAH-contaminated sediment from a two-mile stretch of the river as well as from a polluted shoreline area.

 EPA proposed to place the LSR site on the National Priorities List (NPL) in April 2009 and listed it on the NPL in September 2009.